 An indispensable co-ownership document, the maintenance and management logbook is in essence a register tracing the building history, as well as a register of all the operations already carried out or forthcoming thereon.
 Even though not mandatory, it increases a co-ownership’s resale market attractiveness.
-In addition, the directors, by availing themselves of such a logbook, demonstrate their concern for good governance and sound management.
+In addition, the directors, by availing themselves of such a logbook, demonstrate their concern for good governance and sound management. the installation of a maintenance book.

 An immovable’s collective memory